Fender Custom Shop Stratocaster

 2001 Taylor 314CE

 I was getting asked to sub in on acoustic guitar from time to time and I decided I needed an acoustic with a built-in pickup system.
 My 1972 Guild D-40 was not engineered for the stage.
 The Taylor is a bright and willing acoustic and does its job well.
-I might use it on stage once every couple of months.
 It has the feel of a mass-produced instrument — certainly functional but it seems to lack the soul of some of the other guitars that I own.
+However, it too has made its way to my oldest son.

 I use Dunlop Ultex Sharp 2.0mm picks.
 I buy them in bulk.